 PCI Compliance Requirements

 Verizon Research indicates that compliance with PCI is improving, but 80% of companies "fail at interim assessment."
-While this represents a nearly 9% improvement over the 2014 study, there is vast room for better compliance at organizations of all sizes.
+While this represents a nearly 9% improvement over the 2014 study, there is vast room for better compliance in organizations of all sizes.

 Organizations are putting an increased focus on compliance.
 This can entail better technologies for file integrity monitoring and other required measures and improved processes to support information security governance.
 In many cases, companies are choosing to enlist expert external auditors to manage vulnerabilities in complex networks.